Kennesaw Mountain: History

-Kennesaw Mountain was the site of the Battle of Kennesaw Mountain during the 1864 Atlanta campaign of the American Civil War, in which the Union forces of General William Tecumseh Sherman launched a bloody frontal attack on the Confederate Army of Tennessee, which was commanded by General Joseph E. Johnston.
+Kennesaw Mountain was the site of the Battle of Kennesaw Mountain during the 1864 Atlanta campaign of the American Civil War, in which the Union forces of General William Tecumseh Sherman launched a misguided bloody frontal attack on the Confederate Army of Tennessee, commanded by General Joseph E. Johnston.
+Although a tactical defeat for the Union, the battle failed to turn back Sherman, who went on to take Atlanta, and then launched his March to the Sea.

 Federal judge Kenesaw Mountain Landis, the first commissioner of Major League Baseball, was named after the battle, in which his father nearly lost his left leg.

 The nearby city of Kennesaw, founded as Big Shanty, was renamed for the mountain after the war, although the mountain lies outside city limits.
 Kennesaw Mountain High School is another namesake.

 The Kennesaw Mountain National Battlefield Park was created on June 26, 1935.
 It was formerly a Civilian Conservation Corps camp.